letisiapangataa/linux-infra-automation-lab/README.md

 ## Project Highlights

-This project demonstrates:
 - **Enterprise-grade Infrastructure**: Production-ready automation and monitoring
 - **Security-first Approach**: Comprehensive hardening and compliance
 - **Operational Excellence**: Automated deployment, monitoring, and maintenance
 - **Educational Value**: Real-world skills development and best practices
 - **Scalable Design**: Easily adaptable to various environments and requirements

-**Perfect for showcasing system administration, DevOps, and cybersecurity expertise in professional portfolios and interviews.**